dimadem/lightweight_boilerplate/backend/README.md

 - [Create a repository](https://docs.docker.com/docker-hub/repos/create/)
 - Anthropic API token
 - Linux or MacOS operating system
+- If you in codespaces -> logout from docker `docker logout`
+- Login to Docker with your credentials `docker login`

 0. In the `Makefile`, add **USERNAME** and **REPO** to the existing tokens:
 ```